36 Rapid-Growing Privacy Shrubs to Turn Your Yard into a Green Hideaway

 Arborvitae Thuja

-Arborvitae is a fast-growing evergreen, adding 1 to 3 feet every year.
+Arborvitae is a fast-growing evergreen that adds 1 to 3 feet of growth every year.
 It’s widely used for creating tall, dense privacy screens.
 This tree’s conical shape and lush green foliage make it a beautiful addition to any landscape.

 It adapts well to various soil types and requires little maintenance.
 Planting Arborvitae in rows creates a stunning, uniform hedge.
 Regular trimming keeps it neat and promotes healthy growth.
 Its year-round greenery ensures consistent privacy and a vibrant look.
 Arborvitae is a reliable choice for lining property edges or defining outdoor spaces.